Kapranov's $L_\infty$ structures, Fedosov's star products, and one-loop exact BV quantizations on K\"ahler manifolds: From Kapranov to Fedosov

 \subsection{Fedosov quantization from Kapranov's $L_\infty$ structure}

 \

 In \cite{Fed}, Fedosov gave an elegant geometric construction of deformation quantization on a general symplectic manifold (see also \cite{Fedbook, Fed-index}).
 The goal of this section is to show that Fedosov's quantization arises naturally as a quantization of Kapranov's $L_\infty$ structure.
 The key is to adapt Fedosov's construction in the K\"ahler setting by incorporating the complex structure, or complex polarization, on $X$.
+We first recall the notion of deformation quantization: \begin{defn} A deformation quantization (star product) of smooth functions on a symplectic manifold $X$ is an associative multiplication $\star$ on $C^\infty(X)[[\hbar]]$ of the following form: